 Grant funds are issued as upfront payment (per County Council's directive on December 6, 2011) or as a reimbursement.
 After being approved and notified of their award, Grantees will submit the signed Grant Agreement & Check Request Form to NIP staff to start the funding process.
 Staff will then send the award amount to Richland County Finance for processing.
 Allow thirty (30) business days to process the check request.
-The last day to submit the signed Grant Agreement & Check Request Form is September 1st, 2022.
+The last day to submit the signed Grant Agreement & Check Request Form is September 30th 2024.
 Grantees will be notified when their check is available and will be provided instructions on how to pick up their check.
+Checks will not be mailed.
 Funding can only be spent on eligible expenses starting after July 1, which is the start of the fiscal year.
 See "Ineligible Projects and Expenses" for more information.